Collateral Damage of a Criminal Conviction

 And that’s just while you’re in jail or prison.
 When you come home, you face the loss of even more rights.
 In some cases, just being a suspect in a crime can cost you everything.

-At Philbrook Law Office PS, our Vancouver, WA criminal defense lawyers understand how crushing the consequences of a conviction can be.
+At Philbrook Law, our Vancouver, WA criminal defense lawyers understand how crushing the consequences of a conviction can be.
 We explain the collateral damages that come with a criminal conviction so you know what you’re facing before you go to trial or enter a guilty plea.
 We seek dismissals, acquittals, plea reductions, placement in diversion programs, and alternate sentences.
 Let us help you protect your future.

 What rights could I lose from a Washington criminal conviction?